Totnes railway station: Signalling

 The signals were initially controlled by "policemen" who walked to each signal to change it, but from 1894 they were controlled from a wooden signal box at the west end of the westbound platform.
 This was replaced in 1923 by a brick-built signal box towards the opposite end of the eastbound platform.
 From 17 December 1973 this was a "fringe box" to the Panel Signal Box at Plymouth railway station, when the signal boxes at Brent and other intermediate locations were closed.
 Totnes itself was closed on 9 November 1987 when new multiple-aspect signals were brought into use, controlled from the new signalling centre at Exeter.
 The signal box, a Grade II listed building, is now used as a café.

 Connections

+Bus services, operated by Stagecoach South West and Country Bus, connect the station to the town centre, Newton Abbot, Plymouth and Dartmouth.
+These can be accessed from the car park on the south-east side.

-Buses to Dartmouth operate from the car park on the south-east side.
-A footpath from here leads under the viaduct at the north-east end of the station to a footbridge that crosses the River Dart alongside the railway to reach Totnes Riverside station, from where trains run to Buckfastleigh railway station.
+A footpath from here leads under the viaduct at the north-east end of the station to a footbridge that crosses the River Dart alongside the railway to reach Totnes Riverside station; from here, heritage services run to Buckfastleigh.